MakeSchool-17/ios-app-kazoo-kmt/ADD.md

 - (may need a screen for the initial calibration of user's face)

 ####Views / View Controllers/ Classes
+- camera
+- opencv
+- sound
+- configuration or setting
+- image
+- behaviour model

 ####Data Models
 - Realm(?) to store the data about how much time a user (a driver) closes each eye.
+-- current set of data in every half second
+-- data for comparison (if current set of datta is different, then make alert) -- other log (for future life log or UI for car accessories)

 ##MVP Milestones
 Week 1 (Nov 9-), Week 2 (Nov 16-):